The 23-mile Pine Mountain Trail in F.D. Roosevelt State Park follows a ridge by streams, waterfalls, rock outcroppings and scenic overlooks.

 Beginning atop Springer Mountain, the iconic footpath leads adventurers on a life-changing hike through five national parks and 14 states.
 The first (or last) 78 miles of the Appalachian Trail offer a rewarding hike over North Georgia's rugged, mountainous terrain.
 Day hikers and backpackers follow along the banks of trophy trout streams, visit tumbling waterfalls and summit several mountains with gorgeous Blue Ridge Mountain vistas.

 Cutting through the wilderness of Chattahoochee National Forest for nearly 40 miles in North Georgia, the Bartram Trail follows in the footsteps of famed naturalist William Bartram.
 Trail travelers soak in the beauty of Chattooga Wild and Scenic River and experience breathtaking long-range views from Rabun Bald.

-Discover Georgia's largest state park along 40 miles of meandering trail.
+Discover Georgia's largest state park, F.D.
+Roosevelt State Park, along the meandering 23-mile Pine Mountain Trail.
 Located near Georgia's fall line, where the piedmont meets the coastal plain, Pine Mountain Trail treats hikers to cascading waterfalls, grand vistas and rocky cliffs.
 Sixteen designated campsites, available to permit-holders, offer tranquil shelter surrounded by large hardwoods or overlooking springs and streams.